icemtel/stokes/README.md

+# Stokes:

+[TODO: visualization of mesh]

-This is a collection of packages
+This is a collection of packages - see individual README files.
+[TODO]
-- `FBEM`: solve Stokes equation via FBEM
+- `FBEM`: solve Stokes equation via a third-party hydrodynamic solver (FMM-BEM [1])
 - `mesh`: creates triangulated mesh for FBEM
-- `mesh.plot`: visualizations
+  - `mesh.plot`: 3D mesh visualizations
-- `simulation`: helper code to run lare-scale simulations with multi-threading.
+- `simulation`: helper code to run large-scale simulations with multi-threading.